meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

 a = 1
 ```
 - You would say 1 is assigned to a variable named `a`
-- instead in this case, `=` is a match operator.
+- Instead in this case, `=` is a match operator.
 You are asserting that the two sides are equal.
 It is more similar to algebra.
 - `1=a` should also be true
 - Left Hand Side = Right Hand Side (LHS = RHS)
-- elixir ships with a REPL type `iex` in your terminal to access it.
+- Elixir ships with a REPL type `iex` in your terminal to access it.
 Type `clear`to clear the terminal.
 ```elixir
 iex(9)> a = 1
 1